Barry-Greaves/machine-learning/README.md

 #### Latest Tutorials Section

 To engage potential customers as soon as they land on the site, it was important to include links to the Machine Learning content on the home page.
 The latest tutorials section was chosen to appear first as this is free content and can be used to entice customers to other sections of the website.
-The tutorials section containts two more images which span the widht of the page, containing a tutorial title and brief description.
+The tutorials section containts two more images which span the width of the page, containing a tutorial title and brief description.

 ![tutoritals section](https://user-images.githubusercontent.com/107034179/185805881-25a7d19e-1a61-4a2d-87b0-918f0a6baf4e.png)